ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ### Checking notification status in the IBMCLOUD CLI
 {: #notificationstatusICCLI}

-To check the notificatio status, use the `ibmcloud sl block snapshot-get-notification-status` command.
+To check the notification status, use the `ibmcloud sl block snapshot-get-notification-status` command.

 ```sh
 $ ibmcloud sl block snapshot-get-notification-status 562193766